b4youleap/confroom/README.md

 # Confroom

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1. and...
+Angular Material 2.0.0-beta.3

 Further information about the project below.

 ## Development server